 Winter Care Of Ferns

-Trim off any too huge fronds and spray the plant to get rid of insects.
+Trim off any huge fronds and spray the plant to eliminate insects.
 As long as you provide ferns with the same growing circumstances indoors as they would receive outdoors, they can thrive as houseplants over the winter.
 It follows that giving the earth a damp, humid atmosphere will do so.